sanjarzayniev/deadline-notifier/README.md

   - `login()`: Logs into the e-class website using credentials stored in repository secrets.
   - `action()`: Retrieves and processes deadlines and event data from the page & does the whole action (mess).
   - `sleep()`: Customized (Overriden) version of Thread.sleep(long milliseconds) method.
-  - `printDate()`: Prints today's date to console.
+  - `printCurrentDate()`: Prints today's date to console.
   - `parseDeadline()`: Gets the deadline string and cuts & trims & makes it 'odambashara'.
   - `printInfo()`: Prints the core message & events' list.
+  - `printNoDeadlineMessage()`: naming speaks for itself!
   - `tearDown()`: Closes the WebDriver and cleans up resources.

 - `.github/workflows/ci-cd.yml`:
-  - put on scheduled cron, that runs the project at 6 am, once a day and sends a request to a telegram bot api with curl.
+  - put on scheduled cron, that runs the project at around 7 am (which you can also modify by yourself if you want) and sends a request to a telegram bot api with curl every day.

 ## Contributing